The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/live-letter-reaper-explained.md

 First of all, some big disclaimers:

-* We are still missing some tooltips from the live letter, so some information may be incorrect
+* We are still missing some tooltips from the live letter, so some information may be incorrect.
-* Ability names may be changed when they are brought to NA
+* Ability names may be changed when they are brought to NA.
-* There are some interactions we don’t fully grasp yet and would need to be tested
+* There are some interactions we don’t fully grasp yet and would need to be tested.
-* Potency values will probably change before live, so there potentially may be changes
+* Potency values will probably change before live, so there potentially may be changes.
-* I will delete this document around go-live when stuff is updated
+* I will delete this document around go-live when stuff is updated.
-* Expect some of this information to change when the patch goes live
+* Expect some of this information to change when the patch goes live.

 Special thanks to Lyra, Aletin, Alice, Mitsu and Ay for getting the translations pretty quick.
 If you want to see their work please visit here: <https://docs.google.com/document/d/1xFjxGQZ9hklNpkKcJAxKzJRNlNtgabcgkuua_scJfOs/edit>